This section reviews the following Asset Liability Management (ALM) tools:

 As we can see the bond satisfies all conditions of immunization.

-Most common applications of portfolio dedication are to fund the pay-out obligations of the retired lives portion of pension funds; to fund fixed payouts for insurance company products such as structure settlements.
+The most common ALM applications of portfolio dedication are to fund the pay-out obligations of the retired lives portion of pension funds; to fund fixed payouts for insurance company products such as structured settlements.

 - The first step in bond portfolio dedication is to determine the schedule of liability payments to be funded.

-- This is followed by specifying portfolio constraints such as sector, quality, issuer and lot sizes.
+- Step two is to specify portfolio constraints such as sector, quality, issuer and lot sizes.